KnarliX/Universe/README.md

 # Knarlix Universe

-Welcome to **Knarlix Universe**, your go-to place for [insert purpose or description of your project here].
+Welcome to **Knarlix Universe**, your go-to place for innovative, secure, and community-driven open-source solutions.
 This project is hosted on GitHub Pages and can be accessed at [https://knarlix.github.io/Universe/](https://knarlix.github.io/Universe/).

 ## Table of Contents